Are there any discounts available for this program?

 No formal payment plans are currently available for this program, tuition must be paid in full prior to beginning the program.
 You have the option of paying in full, or by making a minimum payment of $500 at registration, however, ensuring the balance due is two weeks prior to the start of the offering.

-If you need to cancel your attendance from this offering, you must notify us via email at email@example.com at least 3 days prior to the start date of this offering, to receive a full refund, less a $25 cancellation fee.
-If a medical condition necessitates cancellation/withdrawal (documentation provided), this will be reviewed by our Studies Committee for any type of a refund.
+If you need to cancel your attendance, you must notify us via email at firstname.lastname@example.org or call us at (802) 656-8407 at least ten business days prior to the start date of the course to receive a refund, less a $25 cancellation fee.
+If a medical condition necessitates cancellation/withdrawal (documentation provided), this will be reviewed by our Studies Committee for any type of refund.

 Why should I attend this program over others?

 At the University of Vermont, we believe colleges and universities have the opportunity and responsibility to pave the way for sustainable communities by creating sustainable campuses and leading by example.
 We believe that everyone is responsible for sustainability at UVM.
 Initiatives include our Eco-Reps network, zero bottled water policy on campus, locally-sourced organic food in our dining halls, and comprehensive composting and recycling throughout our University community.